Charlotte Ivers: Career

 Ivers worked as a special adviser for Theresa May's government.

 She was a political correspondent at Times Radio and is currently a columnist for The Sunday Times.

 Ivers has made television appearances on Question Time and Have I Got News for You.

 Personal life

 She was formerly in a relationship with Conservative MP Richard Holden; they started dating in November 2016 when both were working as special advisers.

 She subsequently partnered with Sunday Times colleague Josh Glancy.

+Charlotte Ivers married Josh Glancy on 12 February 2026 at Islington Town Hall.